Highlighting errors in XSLT

 Another check that the XSLT support performs is whether all required parameters are specified with a

 xsl:call-template.
-A parameter is considered required if there is no default value, i.e. if there's no select attribute and the paremeter's declaring element has an empty body.
+A parameter is considered required if there is no default value, that is if there's no select attribute and the parameter's declaring element has an empty body.

 Superfluous template arguments